amazon-archives/aws-appsync-chat-starter-react/README.md

 4. Access your public ChatQL application using the S3 Website Endpoint URL or the CloudFront URL returned by the `amplify publish` command.
 Share the link with friends, sign up some users, and start creating conversations, uploading images, translating, executing text-to-speech in different languages, performing sentiment analysis and exchanging messages.
 Be mindful PWAs require SSL, in order to test PWA functionality access the CloudFront URL (HTTPS) from a mobile device and add the site to the mobile home screen.

-## Backend Setup, Building, Deploying and Publishing with the Amplify Console
+## Back End Setup, Back End/Front End Building, Deploying and Publishing with the Amplify Console

 1. Fork this repository into your own GitHub account and clone it
 2. Install the Amplify CLI with multienv support: